Maya Jama Wows In An Orange Bikini: ‘Been Doing My Sit-Ups’

 The stunner is currently soaking up the sun in the idyllic vacation destination alongside her friend Ellie and has shared plenty of updates with her many fans on social media.

-But Maya’s no stranger to proudly showing off her enviable body confidence in her swimwear.
+Maya’s no stranger to proudly showing off her enviable body confidence in her swimwear.

 As The Inquisitr reported back in December, the gorgeous star treated her followers to a look at herself in a white bikini shortly before Christmas as she flashed some skin during a trip to Dubai.